Identification Guide

 Polypores:

-Thin bracket like or typical mushroom shaped growing from wood.
-Spores are realised from pores which in most cases are to small to see.
+Stereum fasciatumA thin bracket like or typical mushroom shape growing from wood.
+Spores are released from pores, which, in most cases, are too small to see.

 Family: Steccherinaceae